 We do virtual runs to raise funds and raise awareness, but it also helps to take some of the pressure off the constant, necessary fundraising that volunteers of the organizations we work with- we cover all aspects of the fundraising efforts.

 In order to create a sustainable operation that can scale and do even more good, we keep our costs down and donate as much as possible to the organization.
 Our typical donation is around $4,000-$8,000 from a run, but the bigger we get, the MORE we can give.
 Your support will help us get there so we can do the most good without requiring the rescues to take on the strain of another fundraiser.

-What causes have you supported in the past?
+What virtual runs and causes have you put on in the past?

 You can view all of our past runs, the amount we raised, and who we raised it for on our Past Events page.

-How do you select what organizations to support?
+How do you select which organizations to support for your virtual runs?

 Right now, we do this as a passion project to help organizations we want to support, but still work day jobs, so we are selective on the organizations we fundraise for.

 Since our investment is high and our business is small (and limited to our personal savings accounts for startup costs), we decide on projects on a case by case basis.
 In 2017, we hope to grow to one race every 6 weeks, so you’ll see many more wonderful charities get support!